 Apache Kafka source connector

 Use the Apache Kafka® connector to get data from a Kafka topic into Decodable.
-If you are looking for information about how to create a connection to get data into Kafka from Decodable, see Apache Kafka in the Connect to a data destination chapter.
+If you are looking for information about how to create a connection to get data into Kafka from Decodable, see Apache Kafka.

 Features